 As a Special Assistance School, the College is proud of its culturally diverse staff and student body.
-Diversity is seen as a major advantage; with ancestral links from countries located in the Pacific Islands, Middle East, North Africa and Asia, as well as students from Aboriginal communities and of Anglo-Australian and European descent.
+Diversity is seen as a major advantage with students' ancestral links from countries located in the Pacific Islands, Middle East, North Africa and Asia, as well as students from Aboriginal communities and of Anglo-Australian and European descent.

-Warakirri College receives support from community organisations with enrolments often coming from young people connected to NGOs, charities and of course, local high schools.
-Many community organisations support the College by presenting at the school's weekly assemblies and the school partners with a range of organisations through excursions, courses and camps.
+Warakirri College is fully funded by the Commonwealth and NSW Governments and receives support from many community organisations.
+Enrolments often come from young people connected to NGOs, charities and of course, local high schools.
+Many community organisations support the College by presenting at the school's weekly assemblies and the school partners with a range of organisations through excursions, courses, counselling and special programs.

-Warakirri College engages 2 full-time Counsellors and the school assists students with accessing emergency accommodation, welfare services and post school education and employment.
+Warakirri College engages three full-time Counsellors and the school assists students with accessing emergency accommodation, welfare services and post school education and employment.